-Course Name: 11th Grade American Lit/Comp Sheltered (ESOL) - Core LA Credit on an understanding of major American works and its authors, continued development of vocabulary, and oral communication skills.
+Description: This course fulfills a graduation requirement for English, and familiarizes students with the ways in which events in American history affect literature and culture in the United States.
+Emphasis is placed on an understanding of major American works and its authors, continued development of vocabulary, and oral communication skills.
 Students employ a variety of writing genres to demonstrate a comprehensive grasp of significant ideas in selected literary works.
 Students continue to strengthen their understanding and control of the rules of the English language.
 WIDA Standards are used to differentiate instruction based on English Language Arts CCGPS.
 (Push-In classes are available based on demand and teacher availability.)